Whether you want to tone up, slim down, or boost your mood, you've likely taken a stab at tweaking your fitness routine.

 Truth: You can't turn fat into muscle.
 Physiologically speaking, they're two different tissues.
 Adipose (fatty) tissue is found under the skin, sandwiched between muscles, and around internal organs like the heart.
 Muscle tissue — which can be further broken down into three main types — is found throughout the body.

-What weight training really does is help build up the muscle tissue in and around any fat tissue.
-The best way to reduce fat tissue is to eat a healthy diet that incorporates vegetables, whole grains, lean proteins and — somewhat paradoxically — healthy fats like olive oil and fish.
+Weight training helps build up the muscle tissue in and around any fat tissue.
+The best way to reduce fat tissue is to eat a healthy diet that incorporates vegetables, whole grains, lean proteins and healthy fats like those found in olive oil and fish.